 Intended learnings and experiences are not the only elements of curriculum.
 It's helpful when thinking abut curriculum to remember that all curriculum planning can be thought of as the 1) planned curriculum and what isn't planned as the 2) hidden curriculum.
 Both of these are important to consider when we think about education and how or students will be prepared for their future lives.

-Students learn in accordance with their purposes and experiences, therefore we must look to a responsive interactive relationship with students to know whether they are or not learning and if so what.
-What students learn is dependent on what they choose to actively perceive and how they are able to perceive and negotiate their perceptions to construct meaning, and connect it to their current understandings.
+Students learn in accordance with their purposes and experiences, therefore we must look to a responsive interactive relationship with them to know whether they are or not learning and if so what.
+What they learn is dependent on what they choose to actively perceive and how they are able to perceive and negotiate their perceptions to construct meaning, and connect it to their current understandings.

-No matter what we do, nothing is possible without student involvement.
-Therefore, any of these descriptions of curriculum must include a student centered approach that is responsive to the students' needs.
+No matter what we do, nothing is possible without the learners involvement.
+Therefore, any of these descriptions of curriculum must include a student centered approach that is responsive to the their needs.

 Different school systems and different teachers may use different approaches and achieve the same goals, but no one can achieve their goals without the student's involvement.